 These condensed consolidated interim financial statements are presented in Canadian dollars.
 Except for per share amounts, all amounts are expressed in thousands of Canadian dollars, unless otherwise stated.
-References to USS are to the United States dollars.
+References to US\$ are to the United States dollars.

-These condensed consolidated interim financial statements for the three months ended March 31, 2023 were approved for issuance by the Company's Directors on May 8, 2023.
-There were no significant non-adjusting events that occurred between the reporting date and the date of authorization, except as disclosed in Note 20 'Subsequent Event'.
+These condensed consolidated interim financial statements for the three and six months ended June 30, 2023 were approved for issuance by the Company's Directors on August 8, 2023.
+There were no significant non-adjusting events that occurred between the reporting date and the date of authorization.